Hamilton, Queensland: History

 In July 1887, 54 allotments from "Russell Association Land" were advertised to be auctioned by James R. Dickson & Company, Auctioneers.
 A map advertising the auction states the estate held "magnificent sites, commanding views of the city and Brisbane River".

-This district was the birthplace of Charles Kingsford Smith in 1897.

 Hamilton State School opened on 19 March 1907.
 Hamilton Methodist Church was dedicated on 11 May 1911, but services had been held at the site since 26 January 1907.
 It was remodelled a number of times over the years, including the 1971 addition of the pipe organ from the former Congregational Church in Baroona Road, Milton.
-On 12 October 1976 it was renamed St Luke's and in 1977 with the amalgamation of the Methodist Church into the Uniting Church in Australia, it became St Luke's Hamilton Uniting Church.
+On 12 October 1976, it was renamed St Luke's and in 1977 with the amalgamation of the Methodist Church into the Uniting Church in Australia, it became St Luke's Hamilton Uniting Church.

 Archbishop James Duhig laid the foundation block of St Cecilia's Catholic Church on Sunday 14 December 1913.
 The church was officially opened, blessed and dedicated on Sunday 5 April 1914 by Archbishop Duhig.

 On Sunday 1 October 1916, Archbishop Duhig laid the foundation stone for St Cecilia's Convent School.
 Archbishop Duhig officially opened the school on Sunday 21 January 1917.
 It was operated by the Sisters of Mercy and was just to the north of the church.
 It closed on 4 December 1981.
+It was on the north-east corner of Windsor Street and Hants Street (27.43368°S 153.07479°E).
+As at 2025, the former school building is now a childcare centre.